Tradition Meets Tomorrow: FAOA's Legacy of Leadership

 Bridge: Connecting Expertise to Opportunity

-Professional Transition Coaching – Delivered in partnership with the Leader Transition Institute (LTI), offering resume development, interview preparation, and one-on-one career guidance.
+• Professional Transition Coaching – Offering resume development, interview preparation, and one-on-one career guidance.

-Mentorship – Pairing transitioning FAOs with seasoned professionals who have successfully navigated the civilian sector.
+• Mentorship – Pairing transitioning FAOs, BAOs, and International Specialists with seasoned professionals who have successfully navigated the civilian sector.

-Virtual Job Fairs – Hosted in collaboration with Hiring Our Heroes, connecting FAOs directly with companies and institutions actively seeking global-minded talent.
+• Virtual Job Fairs – Hosted in collaboration with Hiring Our Heroes, connecting international specialists directly with companies and institutions actively seeking global-minded talent.

-Corporate and Institutional Outreach – Building partnerships with employers across sectors who value FAO skills in strategy, security cooperation, and international engagement.
+• Corporate and Institutional Outreach – Building partnerships with employers across sectors who value FAO/BAO/International Specialists skills in strategy, security cooperation, and international engagement.

 Sponsor Engagement: Empower and Connect